mmatrangolo/mmatrangolo/README.md

 - Hi, I’m @mmatrangolo
 - I’m interested in robotics, programming and music
-- I’m currently learning electronics and C++
+- I’m currently learning electronics and Python
 - I’m looking to collaborate on ...
 TBD ...

 <!---